jacksonrakena/quicktable/README.md

-# Quicktable
+# ⭐️ Quicktable
-React SPA-based rewrite of an iOS app I made.
+Quicktable is a React Progressive Web Application (PWA) timetable manager for students of Scots College.
+It uses the open PCSchool timetable API to fetch users' timetables using their provided student ID number.

 ### How to run
-Don't run it.
-It won't work for you.
+`npm install` and `npm start` will start the CRA development server.

 ### Copyright
-&copy; 2019-2021 Jackson Rakena.
-All rights reserved.
+(**former**) &copy; 2019-2021 Jackson Rakena, all rights previously reserved.
-Quicktable is not free/open source.
+&copy; 2021-present Scots College Student Digital Leaders, under the GNU GPLv3 license.